pretix/pretix-docs/docs/topics/public-profile.md

 You can choose the "Default overview style" for events on your public profile from the drop-down menu.
 Events will either be displayed in a list, a weekly overview, or a monthly overview.
 The list overview style is only available if your event series has 50 or less dates in the future.

 ### Shop design

 Browse to "Organizers"→[Your Organizer]→"Settings" and click on the "Shop design" tab.
 All the settings on this page are purely optional as the default design is already perfectly serviceable and in line with the overall design of the pretix website.
 However, this page offers you the possibility to bring your pretix-powered online shop more in line with your own website's design.

 You can freely choose four different colors for your shop design.
-The notification underneath the input field display one of three possible messages, depending on the contrast of the color you chose compared to the white page background:
+The notification underneath the input field display one of three possible messages, depending on the contrast of the color you choose compared to the white page background:

  - Your color has great contrast and is very easy to read!
  - Your color has decent contrast and is probably good-enough to read!